A Diagrammatic Temperley-Lieb Categorification: Irreducible Representations

 \igc{.8}{aik2}

 These sequences are split into subsequences we call ``tiers", where the $m$th sequence adds the $m$th tier.
 The following property of these sequences is easily verified: each sequence $\ii$ is in $X^i$, and remains in $X^i$ if one removes any subset of the final tier, but ceases to be in $X^i$ if one removes a single element from any other tier instead.
-Fixing $\ii$ nonempty in this sequence, let $\jj$ be the subsequence with the final tier removed.